apprunjs/apprun-docs/docs/event-pubsub.md

 ```
 <apprun-play></apprun-play>

 When one of the buttons is clicked, it publishes AppRun event +1 or -1.
-The event handlers increase or decreases the state and return a new state.
+The event handlers increase or decrease the state and return a new state.
 The view function creates the virtual DOM using the new state.
 Finally, AppRun renders the virtual DOM.

 ## Event Scope